JDat/GRiDemulator/README.md

 WARNING: This software is still currently in the early stages, and not really ready for general use.
 If you enjoy testing experimental new software, this is for you!

-It supports multiple machine definitions which are selectable via the command line. (-machine option, use -h for help) Only the "generic_xt" machine is currently bootable.
-This is currently making use of the [Super PC/Turbo XT BIOS](http://www.phatcode.net/downloads.php?id=101) from [phatcode.net](http://www.phatcode.net) which is attributed to Ya'akov Miles and Jon Petrosky.

-I hope to get the stock IBM XT and other BIOSes bootable in the near future.
-They don't seem to like something about my chipset implementation, which is my highest priority bug at the moment.

-You cannot change floppy images on the fly yet unless you're using the Windows build.
-I'm trying to come up with a cross-platform GUI method to do this and change other options in real-time.
-If you need to install an OS and programs on a hard disk image under Linux/Mac, it may be best for now to do that in something like QEMU or Fake86, and then boot the HDD image in XTulator.

 Checkmarks below mean that feature is implemented enough to boot and run things with the "generic_xt" machine definition.
 See comments below for details.

 - [x] CPU - Complete